 Meeting 10 (November 2018): The last working group meeting was a recap of what was learned and a discussion of what role members can take as the UFMP process begins.
-The last working group meeting was a recap of what was learned and a discussion of what role members can take as the UFMP process begins.
 Working group members discussed what they had learned through the First Step process and comments generally fell into broader categories of deficient funding for urban forestry, the complexity of how many City departments interact with trees, and that a dedicated group of urban forest stakeholders and City staff exist that want to work collectively to improve urban forest management in Los Angeles.
 In reviewing the 10 month process, working group members were asked to identify any issues that had not been addressed in the meetings.
 The main identified issue was having immediate actions that can be taken to improve the urban forest while a tree inventory and UFMP are completed.
 This lead into a discussion on what actions individuals would be willing to take to continue the momentum of the working group.
 Overwhelmingly the group responded that sharing the information found in the First Step report with elected officials, neighborhood councils, social media, and community members was the most important action to take.